dfsw/Cookies/README.md

 ## Changelog

 ### **Major Version 0.3.0 - Heavenly Upgrades**
 * Introducing 97 new heavenly upgrades for your clicking pleasure.
 Unlocked after purchasing the Unshackled You vanilla heavenly upgrade.
+You can find the new upgrade tree to the left of the existing vanilla tree.
+Existing players will need to turn on Heavenly Upgrades in options.
+* Fixed an exploit in the terminal minigame that allowed the user to spam execute radpidly to get the program to execute multiple times in a row.

 ### Version 0.2.1